 Once you have identified the areas to improve, plan and implement proper strategies to improve them.

-Ensure that the changes and improvement you make is communicated with the customers.
+Ensure that the changes and improvements you make are communicated with the customers.
 This is an essential step in the benchmarking process because it provides value to them and improves their approach toward the bank.

 Step 7: Repeat